 The next day as I was limping around with my leg wrapped, everyone kept asking me what happened.
 How awkward to have to say, "Umm, ice cream."
 I think I was judged.
 Especially when I was at a student's nutrition presentation where I had served as the outside expert.

 Clearly, me and this ice cream didn't get off to a very good start.
 I could hold that against it, but it's so tasty I quickly forgot about my injury.
 Especially as I ate a bowl of it curled up on the couch with the cold bowl balanced on my hurt ankle.
 Multitasking!

-- 2 1/4 cups plain organic kefir, preferably full fat
+2 1/4 cups plain kefir, preferably full fat

-- In a medium bowl, whisk egg yolks and honey together until well combined.
+In a medium bowl, whisk egg yolks, honey and vanilla extract together until well combined.

-- In a medium pot, heat the coconut milk and 1 1/4 cups kefir over medium-low heat, stirring frequently.
-When the mixture reaches about 150 degrees on a candy thermometer (very hot with steam forming, but not boiling or simmering), remove from heat and pour slowly into the yolk mixture,whisking constantly.
+In a medium pot, whisk together the coconut milk and 1 cup kefir over medium heat, stirring every so often.
+When the mixture reaches about 150 degrees on a candy thermometer (very hot with steam forming, but not boiling or simmering), remove from heat and pour slowly into the yolk mixture, stirring constantly.
+Stir in the remaining 1 1/4 cup kefir and vodka.
 Cover and refrigerate 4 hours or overnight.

-- When ready to make, pour the remaining cup of kefir and vodka into the mixture and stir to combine.
-Pour into an ice cream maker and churn according to instructions.
+When ready to make, pour mixture into an ice cream maker and churn according to instructions.
 When the ice cream is very thick, scoop out into a container, placing a sheet of plastic wrap over the surface, and freeze at least 2 hours.

 Before serving, let the ice cream sit on the counter 10 minutes to soften.